TNTCompany/AT/README.md

-# OI Algorithm Template by TNTCompany WYL
+# OI Algorithm Templates by TNTCompany WYL

-## This is a list of Algorithm Template for OI.
+## This is a list of Algorithm Templates for OI.

 You could directly download '.cpp' source file here.